N0T-A-NUMB3R/MassLens/README.md

 **The missing dashboard for MassTransit.
 Zero dependencies.
 A few lines of code.
 Full visibility.**

 MassLens is an embedded real-time monitoring dashboard for MassTransit v8 applications.
+If your app exchanges messages through a broker — RabbitMQ, Azure Service Bus, Amazon SQS — MassLens gives you a live view of what is flowing through your queues: throughput, latency, faults, saga state transitions, and the full message chain, all in one place.

-It ships as a single NuGet package — no Redis, no SQL Server, no external services required.
+It ships as a single NuGet package with no external dependencies — no Redis, no SQL Server, no sidecar agents.
+Add two lines to `Program.cs`, open `/masslens`, and you have a real-time dashboard embedded directly in your application.
 Tested with RabbitMQ.

 ---
 <img width="1890" height="903" alt="image" src="https://github.com/user-attachments/assets/a0c45748-8c6f-42dc-86cf-d6d77c01d52c" />